aigamstat/aigamstat.github.io/competition/contest_2023.md

 ## ASA Astrostatistics Interest Group
 # 2023 AIG Student Paper Competition

 The Astrostatistics Interest Group of the American Statistical Association (ASA/AIG) sponsors a student paper competition, with the submitted papers being related to the development and/or application of statistical methods to problems in astronomy, astrophysics, or cosmology.
-The winner and (up to) four other finalists will present their papers in the ASA Astrostatistics Interest Group Topic-contributed session at the 2023 Joint Statistical Meetings.
+The winner and (up to) four other finalists will present their papers in the ASA Astrostatistics Interest Group Topic-contributed session at the 2023 Joint Statistical Meetings in Toronto, Canada.
 Each finalist will receive $100, while the overall winner will receive an additional $400.

-## Application deadline: 11:59 PM Eastern Standard Time, Monday, December 1, 2022
+## Application deadline: Monday, December 5, 2022 at 11:59pm EST

 ## Eligibility: